Akshaykapoor/assignment/README.md

   - Remove backend from LB and stop the last service when requests < 100
-      - The above 2 tasks are managed in autoscale.py (which simulates a request per minute mechanism and run in while loop unless interrupted)
+      - The above 2 tasks are managed in autoscale.py (which simulates a request per minute mechanism and run in while loop unless interrupted) Maintaining node information in cluster (for scaling) is usually done by a cluster manager.
+        For the scope of this project, we implement a way to simulate the same.

 **This assignment does the following,**